Nutaboy/portfolio/content/docs/traineediaryguide/self-reflection.md

 ---

 ## What is self-reflection
-Self-reflection desribes the process of examining and contemplating one's thoughts, actions and emotions.
+Self-reflection describes the process of examining and contemplating one's thoughts, actions and emotions.
 With the right conclusions one gain a deeper understanding of oneself, one's values, beliefs, strengths, weaknesses, and motivations.
-The new recognition enhance self-awareness and personal development.
-We beliefe that this is an important aspect in every professional aspect of our life.
+The new recognition enhances self-awareness and personal development.
+We believe that this is an important aspect in every professional aspect of our life.

 ## Benefits of self-reflection
-Of course there are multiple benefits of self-reflection we list here the most important ones for us.
+Of course, there are multiple benefits of self-reflection we list here the most important ones for us.

 * Understanding your thoughts, emotions, and behaviors leads to increased self-awareness.
 This awareness allows you to make more informed decisions and respond thoughtfully to various situations.